 Evaluating Content Risk Before Publishing

-- Does it involve nudity or adult themes?
-Even educational content can trigger workplace filters.
+- Does it include nudity or adult themes, even for educational purposes?

-- Is there graphic medical or violent imagery?
-Common in healthcare, journalism, and safety industries.
+- Is there graphic, medical, or violent imagery?

 Creating Clear and Accessible Warning Labels